oktadev/okta-blog/_source/_posts/2022-06-01-cloud-native-java-microservices-with-istio.md

 gcloud container clusters delete hello-hipster
 ```

-## Learn more about Java Microservices, Istio, Kubernetes and JHipster
+## Learn more about Java Microservices, Istio, Kubernetes, and JHipster

 If you want to learn more about Kubernetes, OIDC, or using OIDC with Kubernetes, and security in general, check out these additional resources.